 Automation, scalability and warehousing are the key elements of any regulatory risk cloud solution.
 In fact, the multidimensional modelling technique for data storage plays an important role when trying to retrieve all data quickly.
 The accuracy in creating such modelling determines the success of any data warehouse implementation since different schemata may apply to the different why-when-where-who-what of any business process.

 There are many ways to organize data for reporting, each with its advantages and disadvantages with respect to workflow and process.
-Below are three representative examples of different data mapping approaches; including one-to-many, many-to-many, and a simple one-to-one data flow structure:

 A flexible data management system can handle any type of incoming data architecture.
 The data management effort never fully disappears, but it can be automated if skillfully implemented.
 It is not only a matter of minimizing the data management effort, but also that firms want to prepare and review filings faster and smarter, gain process visibility, reduce costs and risks and elevate their service levels to internal and external stakeholders.
 From aggregating data from multiple systems, to running the analytics, monitoring and validating the results, and producing internal or external regulatory reports, there is a lot of work involved.